 - I feel good about the recommendations I came up with for how to edit information and provide options based on past trips.

 - These designs include the main pain points I heard from the drivers: some parts are automated, they can edit or delete info, and they have options to choose from.

 - This design should make it faster for drivers to complete their tasks.

 Revisions, testing, and analytics

-My recommendations for continuing this project.
+My learnings and recommendations for continuing this project.

 A new industry